 Common Name: Blueberry Ash

-Elaeocarpus cyaneus is a Evergreen Tree up to 12.00 metres tall.
+Elaeocarpus cyaneus is an evergreen tree that can grow up to 12.00 metres tall.

 Australia - New South Wales, Queensland, Tasmania, Victoria.